mrashid-github/mrashid-github.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Muhammad Rashid is a Postdoctoral Research Fellow at the University of Tsukuba, whose work sits at the intersection of structural and earthquake engineering.
-Focused on the performance evaluation of buildings and bridges under sequential seismic events, his research draws on system-level fragility modeling and performance-based earthquake engineering to inform more reliable and resilient infrastructure systems.
-His work brings probabilistic hazard assessment to its most meaningful purpose: infrastructure that is safe, resilient, and built to endure.
+Muhammad Rashid is a Postdoctoral Research Fellow at the University of Tsukuba, working on the seismic performance evaluation of civil structures, including buildings and bridges, with a focus on sequential seismic hazards, system-level fragility modeling, and performance-based earthquake engineering.

 <span style="color: #0055a4;">{{< icon name="download" pack="fas" >}}</span> Download my {{< staticref "uploads/Rashid_s_CV.pdf" "newtab" >}}CV{{< /staticref >}}.